bottlecapper/VCCycleGAN/README.md

 ### Train Model

 To have a good conversion quality, the training needs to take at least 1000 epochs.
 With a TITAN X, it takes 2 days to finish all 400K iterations.
+The lr is constant in iteration 0-200K and linearly drop to zero in 200K-400K.

 ```bash
 $ python train.py --help